Cray-HPE/docs-csm/install/README.md

 See [Configure Prometheus Email Alert Notifications](../operations/system_management_health/Configure_Prometheus_Email_Alert_Notifications.md) for an example configuration of an email alert notification for the Postgres replication alerts that are defined on the system.

+### 8. Update ceph node-exporter config for SNMP counters

+> **OPTIONAL:** This is an optional step.

+This uses `netstat` collector form node-exporter and enables all the SNMP counters monitoring in `/proc/net/snmp` on `ncn` nodes.

+See [Update ceph node-exporter configuration](../operations/utility_storage/update_ceph_node_exporter_config.md) to update the ceph node-exporter configuration to monitor SNMP counters.

-### 8. Upload Olympus BMC recovery firmware into TFTP server
+### 9. Upload Olympus BMC recovery firmware into TFTP server

 > **IMPORTANT:** Before Firmware can be updated the HPC Firmware Pack (HFP) must be installed  refer to the [HPE Cray EX System Software Getting Started Guide S-8000](https://www.hpe.com/support/ex-S-8000)
 >on the HPE Customer Support Center for more information about how to install the HPE Cray EX HPC Firmware Pack (HFP) product.